-- Fill ¾ of the medium pot with water and bring to a boil.
+- Fill the medium pot with water and bring to a boil.

-- Take out the matzah mixture and use your hands to roll into 12-14 balls.
+- Use your hands to roll the matzah mixture into 12 balls.

-- Drop the matzah balls into the boiling water, reduce the heat to low, and simmer covered for 30 minutes.
+- Drop into the boiling water, reduce the heat to a simmer, and cook covered for 30 minutes.

-- In the large stockpot, bring the vegetable broth, dill, and parsley to a boil.
+- In the large stockpot, bring the broth, dill, and parsley to a boil.